Hay Fever Treatment in Sunnyvale

 Each patient and owner’s situation is different, and therefore each program must be custom-designed.
 A trial treatment program may be put in place to see if we are on the right track.
 If successful, it can be continued.
 If only partly successful, it can be modified or even changed completely.
 If no improvement is noted, the diagnosis must be questioned and the pet reevaluated.

 Atopy is usually a very treatable and manageable disease.
 IT IS NOT CURABLE.
-But generally, it never gets so bad that euthanasia need be considered.
+But generally, it never gets so bad that euthanasia needs to be considered.
 Treatments can be found that will be reasonable in cost and effectiveness.

 WHY CHOOSE US?